The Relationship Between Strength And Your Health

 A research review from the University of Maryland was more comprehensive than the Cooper Institute study.
 The researchers gathered 171 studies that mostly included both men and women as well as a wider array of diseases and disease markers.

-- Overall risk of heart disease
+- Minimizing the risk of heart disease

-- General weakness and fatigue
+- Avoiding general weakness and fatigue

 The results also showed that strength training has a smaller but positive impact on the following conditions: